scommons/scommons.github.io/README.md

-## Welcome to GitHub Pages
+## Scala Commons GitHub Pages

-You can use the [editor on GitHub](https://github.com/scommons/scommons.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+### Jekyll Theme

+The site is built using the [jekyll-theme-cayman](https://github.com/pages-themes/cayman) theme.

+### Previewing the site locally

+If you'd like to preview the site locally (for example, in the process of proposing a change):

+1. Clone down the site's repository (`git clone https://github.com/scommons/scommons.github.io`)
+2. `cd` into the site's directory
+3. Run `./script/bootstrap.sh` to install the necessary dependencies
+4. Run `./script/server.sh` to start the preview server
+5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the site

+### Running tests

+The site contains a minimal test suite, to ensure a site with the theme would build successfully.
+To run the tests, simply run `./script/cibuild.sh`.
+You'll need to run `./script/bootstrap.sh` one before the test script will work.

 ### Markdown